-It seems clear to us at Emerald Neuro-Recover that anxiety has reached epidemic proportions, and people are struggling to manage their feelings of fear, panic, and depression.
+Anxiety has become a national epidemic, but how do you treat it without drugs?
+It seems clear that anxiety has reached epidemic proportions, and people are struggling to manage their feelings of fear, panic, and depression.
 The reasons for the rising tide of anxiety are complex and intertwined.

 Some experts think that the increase in anxiety and depression is due to weaker ties within communities.
-In some places, it’s more unusual to know your neighbors than not, and technology has made it easier to develop friendships around the world, which may lead you to neglect relationships with the people who live near you.
+In some places, it’s more unusual to know your neighbors than not.
+Technology has made it easier to develop friendships around the world.
+This may lead you to neglect relationships with the people who live near you.

 Another possibility is that society is more focused now on things like money, status, and other external goals.
 Even the high expectations we have — that you can do anything you want and that happiness is a choice — can lead to anxiety.
 No matter the underlying reasons for it, anxiety is a problem for many people, and if you’re one of them, we can help.